Mu Cephei

-Mu Cephei (Latinized from μ Cephei, abbreviated Mu Cep or μ Cep), also known as Herschel's Garnet Star, Erakis, or HD 206936, is a red supergiant or hypergiant star in the constellation Cepheus.
+Mu Cephei (Latinized from μ Cephei, abbreviated Mu Cep or μ Cep), officially named the Garnet Star, is a red supergiant star in the constellation Cepheus.
 It appears garnet red and is located at the edge of the IC 1396 nebula.
+It is a 4th magnitude star easily visible to the naked eye under good observing conditions.
 Since 1943, the spectrum of this star has served as a spectral standard by which other stars are classified.